If you're a people person interested in improving physical health, physiotherapy could be the career for you

-Salaries in the private sector may vary from those in the NHS.
+Salaries and conditions of work in the private sector may vary from those in the NHS.

 Income figures are intended as a guide only.

 To practise as a chartered physiotherapist you must be registered with the Health & Care Professions Council (HCPC).
-To achieve this, you must successfully complete either an undergraduate degree or an accelerated postgraduate course in physiotherapy approved by the HCPC.
+To achieve this, you must successfully complete either an undergraduate or an accelerated postgraduate degree course in physiotherapy approved by the HCPC.
 All degree courses also hold Chartered Society of Physiotherapy (CSP) approval.

-For a place on a full-time undergraduate course, lasting three or four years, you'll need three A-levels at grade A to C, including a biological science.
-Many courses ask for AAB or ABB.
-You'll also need a minimum of five GCSE passes at grade C or above, including maths, English language and a selection of science subjects.
-Equivalent Scottish qualifications are five Scottish Highers, typically at grades AABB, with a minimum of two sciences.
+For a place on a full-time undergraduate course, lasting three years (four in Scotland), you'll typically need two or three good A-levels (or equivalent), including a biological science (biology or human biology) and/or PE.
+You'll also need a minimum of five GCSE passes at grade C or above, including maths, English language and sciences.

-To be accepted onto the two-year accelerated postgraduate course, you'll need a 2:1 degree or above in a related subject, such as biological science, psychology or sports science.
+To be accepted onto the two-year accelerated postgraduate course, you'll usually need a 2:1 degree or above in a subject such as biological or behavioural science, psychology, physiology or sports science.
 Both routes include a mix of theory and practical training.
 Entry requirements vary depending on the course provider.
-For a list of courses see the HCPC Register of Approved Programmes.
+For a list of courses see CSP Physiotherapy degrees.

 Some physiotherapists work in a variety of settings.
 For example, you may work part time at a sports injury clinic and have another part-time post with an NHS or private hospital.
 Another option is self-employment.